 It is currently unlawful to discriminate in the workplace on the grounds of age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.

-for no obligation advice on discrimination and equality issues.
+ENQUIRE ONLINE for no obligation advice on discrimination and/or equality issues.

 The right not to be discriminated against applies from day one of someone's employment, to the recruitment process, terms of employment and even after someone has left.